 Max Booth III and Lori Michelle started Perpetual Motion Machine Publishing (PMMP) in 2012 in San Antonio.
 It is a small press printing only horror, crime and science fiction.
 It also prints a quarterly horror magazine called Dark Moon Digest and a newsletter publishing original flash fiction once a month.
 This publisher is looking for stories from a new perspective, and works by LGBTQ authors, women, and people of color and non-Western cultures.
 They have specific instructions about what stories to avoid as well.
 You can find submission guidelines here.

 Bringing transparency to books is the mission of Clean Teen Publishing.
 Unlike movies or TV with censorship, books often do not come with any warning about content or material.
 They promise to disclose the content of their books to make the reader aware of what they are reading beforehand.
 Using a 5-point scale in four categories like Language, Romance, Violence and Drugs/Smoking, they provide a comprehensive rating to every book.
 They primarily print young adult novels in horror, mystery, magic and escapism.
 Read submission guidelines at this page.
+Clean Teen Publishing is not a traditional publisher and you may have to pay a fee for getting your work published.

 19. Lit City Press